frankrutz/tensorflow/README.md

 16 GB RAM

 # How to build the container
-Instantiate a centos7 machine on a cloud provider
+Instantiate a centos7 machine (e.g. at a cloud provider)

 sudo yum -y install docker
 sudo systemctl enable docker.service